m4pol/yara-rules-repo/README.md

+Botnet Patterns:
+- Qbot / Gafgyt / Bashlite
+- Kaiten / Tsunami
+- Mozi
+- Mirai
+- Perl IRC botnet

 Backdoor Patterns:
 - AsyncRAT / DcRAT

-The collections of backdoor rules, Which's use to perfrom backdoor threat hunting.
-Most of the implant sample that's use to do analysis and wrote the YARA rules is from URLhaus, or the public source of it.
+The collections of malware rules, Which's use to perfrom malware threat hunting.
+Most of the sample that's use to do analysis and wrote the YARA rules is from URLhaus, or the public source of it.